Web development with Elixir

 Last updated

 Web development has become a growing area that Elixir has begun to shine.
-This is in part thanks to the Phoenix framework created by Chris McCord that has made web development very hassle free with Elixir.
+This is in part thanks to the created by that has made web development very hassle free with Elixir.

 Phoenix is a server-side framework designed for building web applications with Elixir.
-It was first created by Chris McCord and modeled after the Ruby on Rails framework.
+It was first created by Chris McCord and modeled after the framework.

 It is a server-side framework, which means that all of the computation is performed on the server and sent to the client to render.
 Phoenix implements the Model-View-Controller (MVC) pattern: